-- Create an educational plan with your advisor. - Research and develop a list of four-year colleges and universities. - Attend transfer workshops and/or a transfer fair.
-Find more information on our Transfer Resources page. - Apply for financial aid for the upcoming school year in Fall or early Winter Quarter to maximize your funding options. - Visit South's transfer webpage for transfer information.
+- Create an educational plan with your advisor. - Research and develop a list of four-year colleges and universities - Attend transfer workshops and/or a transfer fair.
+Find more information on our Transfer Resources page. - Apply for financial aid for the upcoming school year in Fall or early Winter Quarter to maximize your funding options. - · Apply for Ready, Set, Transfer - Visit South's transfer webpage for transfer information.